 Edinburgh Futures Institute is supporting the development of the next generation of democratic innovation practitioners.
-Register for our half-day, online workshops held over two days on 28 and 30 July.
-You will develop skills in leadership, facilitation, process design and policy entrepreneurship that are core to democratic innovation.
+Join us for two half-day online workshops on the 28th and 30th of July to develop skills in leadership, facilitation, process design, and policy entrepreneurship that are core to democratic innovation.

-This short course will focus on skills for governance that address systemic issues, with emphasis on short and medium term action based on long-term thinking.
-This course is aimed at those who work in policy, community and third sector roles and wish to develop or introduce deliberative democratic practices and change.
+This short course will focus on skills for governance that can address systemic issues, with emphasis on short-medium term action based in long-term thinking.

 - What is democratic innovation + introductions

 - Case studies of democratic innovation